 “Hobson's brand of bluesy Americana is steeped in rich outlaw tradition.
 His latest blends originals and covers seamlessly, making it hard to tell which are which, and that's a compliment.” -Seattle Weekly Reverb Magazine

-As the winner of the South Sound Blues Associations Back to Beale Street solo/duo competition, JD competed in Memphis at the 2010 and 2011 International Blues Challenges.
+Two-time winner of the South Sound Blues Associations Back to Beale Street solo/duo competition.

-JD was also nominated by the Washington Blues Society members for a 2011 Best of the Blues award in the best solo/duo category.
+Nominated by the Washington Blues Society members for Best of the Blues award in the best solo/duo category.